nishiki-tech/nishiki-documents/project-document/docs/specifications/others.md

 In this system, Datetime is fetched in the backend as UTC.
 The user is provided this time as the local time zone.
-The communication between the frontend and backend is done by ISO 8061 format including time zone.
+The communication between the frontend and backend must follow ISO 8061 format including time zone.